csc-training/openacc/docs/06-Multiple-GPUs.md

 - Issue when using MPI:
     - If a node has more than one GPU, all processes in the node can access all GPUs of the node
-    - MPI processes do not have a priori information on the other ranks in the same node
+    - MPI processes do not have any a priori information about the other ranks in the same node
     - Which GPU the MPI process should select?

-# Selecting the device in MPI
+# Selecting a device with MPI

 - Model is to use **one** MPI task per GPU
 - Launching job